From Design to Disclosure: Applications

-Let $\overline{u}_R$ denote the monopolist's payoff (or profit) from charging the optimal uniform price. \cite*{bergemann2015limits} show that a payoff profile is achievable so long as (i) the consumer's payoff is nonnegative, (ii) the monopolist's payoff is no less than $\overline{u}_R$, and (iii) the total payoff is no more than the maximal aggregate surplus $\overline w$.
-This set of payoff profiles defines the ``BBM triangle.''
-We show that the BBM triangle also characterizes the set of payoffs that can be approximately supported in the disclosure game defined above.
+\cite{bergemann2015limits} show that a payoff profile is achievable so long as (i) the consumer's payoff is nonnegative, (ii) the monopolist's payoff is no less than $\overline{u}_R$, his payoff from charging the optimal uniform price, and (iii) the total payoff is no more than the maximal aggregate surplus $\overline w$.
+We have already shown that this setting satisfies \Cref{Assumption-NoRents,Assumption-WorstCase}.
+We establish that \Cref{Assumption-Continuity} also holds; this argument is involved and for one of the steps, we use \cite{yang2023continuity}.
+Therefore, every achievable payoff can also be approximated through an equilibrium of the disclosure game.

 \begin{proposition} For every payoff profile $(u_S^*, u_R^*)$ with $u_S^*\ge 0$, $u_R^*\ge \overline u_R$, and $u_S^*+u_R^*\le \overline w$, and every $\e>0$, there is an equilibrium of the disclosure game that supports payoffs within $\e$ of $(u_S^*,u_R^*)$. \end{proposition}